aspnet/aspnet-docker/README.aspnetcore.md

 # Related images

-1. [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/) - the .NET Core image if you don't need the ASP.NET Core specific optimizations.
-2. [microsoft/aspnetcore-build](https://hub.docker.com/r/microsoft/aspnetcore-build/) - The ASP.NET Core build image for publishing an ASP.NET Core app inside a container.
+* [microsoft/aspnetcore-build](https://hub.docker.com/r/microsoft/aspnetcore-build/) - The ASP.NET Core build image for publishing an ASP.NET Core app inside a container.

 # How to use this image